xmaxrayx/MaxWorkstation-configration/README.md

 # Why this? do you have a workstaion

-No I use it because they word looks so awesome
+No I use it because the word looks so awesome it's about markating next project will be MaxWorkstation-configration-AI